alexKleider/blood-pressure-record/README.txt

 Development then moved towards presenting the data in two columns to keep the listing shorther.
-In the current iteration, one can use command line arguments to set the number of columns.
-Also added has been the ability to set a threashold systolic reading and when so set, readings that exceede this limit are marked by an alarm character and then reported separately.
+In the current iteration, one can use command line arguments to set the number of columns to any integer.
+Also added has been the ability to set a threashold systolic reading and when so set, readings that exceede this limit are marked by an configurable alarm character (which can also be set as a command line parameter) and then reported separately.

+Finally, another command line option was added to have the output report how many readings fell into each of the American Heart Association's 5 categories.

+    ./bp.py --help

+for details.

 A typical source file is provided: bp.source